yatharthsameer/yatharthsameer/README.md

 <img align="right" height = "150" width = "150" src="./svg/giphy.webp">
 #### I'm Ashwani and currently I'm a first year undergraduate CSE student at IIT Kharagpur.

-> This gif on the right is probably how I'm feeling right now :\
+> This gif on the right is probably how I'm feeling right now (o3o)
+---
+### 🥔 About Me
+* Currently learning: JavaScript
+* Have a beginner - intermediate taste of working in web dev
+* Open to collabirating in fun projects
+* Making my way through and learning stuff along the way UwU

 ---
 ### 💻 Tech Stack